-Electricity produced by JLEN's projects is sold through power purchase agreements either at fixed prices or based on prevailing spot prices (prices are set every half hour based on supply and demand).
+Electricity produced by JLEN's projects is sold through power purchase agreements (PPA) either at fixed prices or based on prevailing spot prices (prices are set every half hour).
 Since gas plants tend to set the price of electricity, gas prices have a direct impact on electricity prices.